 The College participates in the early decision admission program through the Pharmacy College Application Service (PharmCAS).
 This program allows applicants who are committed to attending the Gatton College of Pharmacy the opportunity to secure an admissions acceptance early during the admissions cycle.
-Applicants choosing this program cannot apply to any other pharmacy school prior to the receiving a decision and agree to attend the Gatton College of Pharmacy, if accepted.
+Applicants choosing this program should be aware that they cannot apply to any other pharmacy school prior to the receiving a decision and agree to attend the Gatton College of Pharmacy, if accepted.

-The deadline to apply as an Early Decision applicant is September 2.
-Early Decision applicants are assured of receiving an admission decision no later than October 21.
+The deadline to apply as an Early Decision applicant is set annually by PharmCAS but is typically the first Monday in September.
+Early Decision applicants are assured of receiving an admission decision no later than the end of October.
 Please note that early decision applicants are not given preference over regular decision applicants by the Admissions Committee.